hhvu0102/unix_basic/README.md

 # Accessing HPC class and some notes
 Now we will connect to the HPC class for today's tutorial.
 If you are on Putty, put the information as in the picture here:

 <img src="/images/hpc-class.PNG" width="330" height="350" />

+Replace `hhvu` with your own NetID.

 If you are on MACS Terminal, or Windows Powershell, do this:
 ```
 ssh <your-net-id>@hpc-class.its.iastate.edu
 ```

+For example: `ssh hhvu@hpc-class.its.iastate.edu` (replace `hhvu` with your own NetID).

 Then put in your Net ID password.
-However, the terminal won't show any character when you type in.
+Note that no characters will show in the terminal while you are typing your password.

 ## If you have questions:
-- Put them in the chat.
-- Or note them down and ask us at the end of the lecture.
+- Tell us if you need us to slow down.
+- If you move faster than us, wait to ask your question until we get to the part you are on.

 Now, copy and paste the command below to your terminal: